mpfthprblmtq/moose/README.md

     2. Garbage Windows files (*Thumbs.db*, *folder.jpg*, etc.)
     3. Any audio file not an .mp3 (*.wav*, *.mp3.asd*, *.flac*, etc.)
     4. Any other file
+- Capturing moose, it got out of its pen and bit people
+  - A Møøse once bit my sister...
+No realli!

 ### 1.0.2 (The Settings update)